JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 about the future, in which I am concerned?
 They say your father’s death has made you a rich man.
 Have you come here to compensate me for the loss of my Diamond?
 And have you heart enough left to feel ashamed of your errand?
-Is THAT the secret of your pretence of innocence, and your story about Rosanna Spearman?
+Is _That_ the secret of your pretence of innocence, and your story about Rosanna Spearman?
 Is there a motive of shame at the bottom of all the falsehood, this time?”

 I stopped her there.
 I could control myself no longer.

 “You have done me an infamous wrong!”
 I broke out hotly.
 “You suspect me of stealing your Diamond.
-I have a right to know, and I WILL know, the reason why!”
+I have a right to know, and _I Will_ know, the reason why!”

-“Suspect you!” she exclaimed, her anger rising with mine.
-“YOU VILLAIN, I SAW YOU TAKE THE DIAMOND WITH MY OWN EYES!”
+“Suspect you!” she exclaimed, her anger rising with mine. “_You Villain_, _I Saw You Take The Diamond With My Own Eyes_!”

 The revelation which burst upon me in those words, the overthrow which they instantly accomplished of the whole view of the case on which